KWangLab/NatCommun_Sahni2024/3-SOCIAL & SPECIAL/README.md

-Code to reproduce the results of IRIS.
-For implementation of IRIS within your own work, please see the **IRIS** package here: https://github.com/KWangLab/IRIS
+Code to reproduce the results of SOCIAL and SPECIAL.
+For implementation of SOCIAL and SPECIAL within your own work, please see the **SOCIAL** package here: https://github.com/KWangLab/SOCIAL, and the **SPECIAL** package here: https://github.com/KWangLab/SPECIAL.